bloodypinata/apiScrapingExercise/README.txt

 USAGE
 _____

-Enter the following to the commands window to run the application:
+Enter the following to the command window to run the application:

 __________________
 Standard execution